I have covered quite a few creamy white paint colors around here, but maybe none more popular than Sherwin Williams Shoji White is right now!

 The LRV of Shoji White is 74.

-Sherwin Williams Shoji White Color Strip
+Shoji White in the Sherwin Williams Color Strip

 I think where people get caught up and call Shoji White a greige, is because the rest of it’s color strip is pretty greige.